MakarovDs777/MyBabylonCode/README.md

 https://playground.babylonjs.com/#3E3EDL

+Copy and paste this code into the JS tab and it will work.

 The endless art gallery (Makarov’s version 6 - Endless procedural image generation) | Babylon.js Playground

 # Lloyd relaxation on Babylon.js! - Tutorials and tips - Babylon.js